ShuheWang1998/Sim-GPT/README.md

 setuptools==49.3.0
 ```

-### GPT-4 Data Annotation
+### Step 2: GPT-4 Data Annotation
-Here, we provide links to download source data and prompts to instruct GPT-4 to do annotation.
+In this part, we offer links to download the source data and provide prompts that guide GPT-4 in the annotation process.

-#### Step 1: Download Source Data
+#### 1. Download Source Data
-Source data links:
+Three types of data:
 * [Captions (Flickr30K)](https://www.kaggle.com/datasets/hsankesara/flickr-image-dataset)
 * [Questions (Quora Question Pairs)](https://www.kaggle.com/datasets/quora/question-pairs-dataset)
 * For Multi-genre long sentences, we only release the annotated version.

-#### Step 2: GPT-4 Access
+#### 2. GPT-4 Annotation
-Used prompts:
+Prompts:
 * Captions: `./prompts/captions.txt`
 * Questions: `./prompts/questions.txt`
 * Multi-genre Sentences: `./prompts/multi_genre_sentences.txt`

 It's worth noting that for several reasons while accessing GPT-4 (e.g, bacth size, network),
 the data re-created using the above prompts may vary slightly from the dataset we have released.
-Never mind, as we discussed in our paper: even if the prompt changes a lot, the performance of the model trained on the generated data remains relatively stable for the STS task.
+As mentioned in our paper, despite significant variations in the prompt, the performance of the model, when trained on the generated data, tends to remain consistent for the STS task.

-### Training STS Models
+### Step 3: Training STS Models
-Models [SimCSE](https://arxiv.org/pdf/2104.08821.pdf) and [PromCSE](https://arxiv.org/pdf/2203.06875.pdf) are used in this work, thus, for model details, please visit: [SimCSE](https://github.com/princeton-nlp/SimCSE) and [PromCSE](https://github.com/YJiangcm/PromCSE).

-#### Training Step
-1. Clone the corresponding project:
+1. Clone the related project:
    1. [SimCSE](https://github.com/princeton-nlp/SimCSE)
    2. [PromCSE](https://github.com/YJiangcm/PromCSE)
 2. Download backboned RoBERTa models:
    1. [RoBERTa-base](https://huggingface.co/roberta-base)
    2. [RoBERTa-large](https://huggingface.co/roberta-large)
-3. Fill the `roberta path`, `input file` and `output directory` in our provided training scripts:
+3. Fill the `roberta path`, `input file` and `output directory` into our provided training scripts:
    1. SimCSE-RoBERTa
       1. base: `./training-parameters/simcse/sup_roberta_base.sh`
       2. large: `./training-parameters/simcse/sup_roberta_large.sh`